layershift/kb-layershift/pages/02.managed-vps/07.docker/01.docker-on-plesk/docs.en.md

 If you have your own custom images that you would like to use, following the instructions in https://docs.plesk.com/en-US/obsidian/administrator-guide/plesk-administration/using-docker.75823/#o77137.

-You can now upload that image by going to the purple and then green highlighted boxes below.
-Once up
+You can now upload that image by going to the purple highlighted Images tab and using the green highlighted Upload, shown below.

 ![UploadImage](UploadImage.png "UploadImage")

-Once the image is uploaded, you can run that image (or any other local images), by pressing the Run button highlighted below.
+Once the image is uploaded, you can run that image (or any other local images), by pressing the Run button highlighted in the image below.

 ![RunLocal](RunLocal.png "RunLocal")